Bay, Arkansas: Geography

 Ecologically, Bay is located within the St. Francis Lowlands ecoregion within the larger Mississippi Alluvial Plain.
 The St. Francis Lowlands are a flat region mostly covered with row crop agriculture today, though also containing sand blows and sunken lands remaining from the 1811–12 New Madrid earthquakes.
 Waterways have mostly been channelized, causing loss of aquatic and riparian wildlife habitat.
 The St. Francis Sunken Lands Wildlife Management Area, which preserves some of the bottomland hardwood forest typical of this ecoregion prior to development for row agriculture lies east of Bay along the St. Francis River.

 History

 Located at 35.756882,-90.56504, there are only 2 remaining mounds of society who inhabited the area between 1200 and 1400AD.
 The Bay group itself culturally belongs to the Lawhorn Phase, a society which existed along both sides of the St. Francis River north of Marked Tree, Arkansas.

 At 3:01 PM on April 27, 2011, a tornado hit Bay as part of the 2011 Super Outbreak.
 The tornado was rated low-end EF2, with estimated wind speeds of 115 mph.
-The tornado lifted a carport and other light debris at the Bay Airport; its path of destruction was 200 yd wide and the tornado travelled a path of 0.7 mi.
+The tornado lifted a carport and other light debris at the jonesboro Airport; its path of destruction was 200 yd wide and the tornado travelled a path of 0.7 mi.